On my Own

 In a March 7, 2016 article entitled Pro se-Oh Boy published by Fisher Phillips, a national labor and employment firm, the author wrote that pro se plaintiffs in employment cases who file lawsuits against their employer or former employer, believe they have viable claims under federal, state and/or local anti-discrimination statutes.
 However, although some of their claims are valid, many of them have very little understanding of the nuances associated with filing a discrimination lawsuit and proceeding through the court system.
 Therefore, the end result is a painful loss.

-Abandoned twice by my attorneys during critical stages of my lawsuit, with very little money and without legal training and resources, I proceeded pro se and appealed Judge Chang’s ruling in the U.S. Court of Appeals for the Seventh Circuit.
-However, it wasn’t an easy thing to do.
-I was subjected to every type of abuse imaginable (and unimaginable) by the Chicago Board of Education’s attorneys.
-And although the school district had no evidence to use against me, Judge Chang continued my case 20 times during a 32-month period.
-Moreover, I literally spent thousands of hours researching the law, writing my two appellant briefs and preparing for an oral argument against the Chicago Board of Education’s attorney.
+Abandoned twice by my attorneys during critical stages of my lawsuit, one of which was two days before my opening appellant’s brief was due, with very little money and without legal training and resources, I proceeded pro se and appealed Judge Chang’s ruling in the U.S. Court of Appeals for the Seventh Circuit in 2013.
+Without the assistance of attorneys or anyone else, I wrote my own appellant’s briefs and engaged in an oral argument against the Chicago Board of Education attorneys, which pro se litigants rarely are afforded an opportunity to do.

 Exactly three weeks after my oral argument, the three-judge appellate panel, which included legendary Judge Richard Posner, ruled unanimously in my favor and the Chicago Board of Education and I reached a monetary settlement agreement shortly thereafter.
 But the damage already had been done.
 The Chicago Board of Education had destroyed my career—which had taken me more than two decades of attending school at night and earning three college degrees to build—by retaliating against me and ensuring that I would not get another job.
 The two temporary gigs I managed to get in 2012 and 2014—the Chicago Board of Education discovered and immediately had me fired from both.
-Consequently, I developed serious medical issues, including a heart condition, because of the years of stress I had spent trying to survive years of litigation, harassment and the seizure of my livelihood for no reason other than discrimination.
+Consequently, I developed medical issues due to the years of stress I endured trying to survive years of litigation, harassment and the seizure of my livelihood for no reason other than discrimination.

-I pledged at the close of my lawsuit that “As long as I breathe, I will do all that I can to prevent what happened to me from happening to others.”
-Through the founding of On My Own Project, and delivery of the many services we provide to victims of employment and housing discrimination at no charge, I am beyond thrilled that I have turned my pain into purpose by making my dream to eradicate discrimination become a reality, and that has given me the peace that has eluded me since this nightmare began.
+I pledged at the close of my litigation that “As long as I breathe, I will do all that I can to prevent what happened to me from happening to others.”
+Through the founding of On My Own Project, and delivery of the many services we provide to victims of employment and housing discrimination at no charge, I am beyond thrilled that I have turned my pain into purpose by making my dream to eradicate discrimination become a reality.
+That has given me the peace which has eluded me since this nightmare began.

 Disclaimer